loanple/10KTextMiningAnalysis/README.md

 The dataset derives 3 sections present in a company’s annual financial report, 10-K forms, from Q12019-Q12020, which discuss a firm’s current financial health and its future growth prospects.
 This section consists of character variables used for sentiment analysis.
 The 10-K sections included are be:
-  - Risk Factors: outlines potential risk a company expects to face.
+  - **Risk Factors**: outlines potential risk a company expects to face.
-  - Management Discussion: outlines the company’s short term & long term goals, future expenses, and most importantly estimated future revenues
+  - **Management Discussion**: outlines the company’s short term & long term goals, future expenses, and most importantly estimated future revenues
-  - Auditor’s Comments: an optional segment included in the report to delineate any additional information that could highlight the company’s prospects moving forward.
+  - **Auditor’s Comments**: an optional segment included in the report to delineate any additional information that could highlight the company’s prospects moving forward.

  ## **Process**